-Growth shocks move asset prices because markets constantly price assumptions about future activity rather than waiting for economic weakness or strength to appear fully in reported data.
+Growth shocks move asset prices because markets reprice expectations about future activity before changes in the real economy are fully visible in reported data.
 When investors revise their view of growth, they also revise expected earnings, credit risk, policy paths, and required returns.
 That is why asset prices can react sharply even before the underlying economy has visibly turned.

 How growth shocks reach asset prices